sm00yz/Project4/README.md

 2. `npm start`
 # API
 I used Sentiment Analysis endpoint from aylien API that extracting sentiment from a piece of text.
+### after running the code you will should this result

 # Project Instructions